PRAYERS FOR RACIAL RECONCILIATION, Holy Week 2021

 STEP 1: Participate in the 21 Day Racial Equity Challenge (with Virtual Study Group for Lent)

 21-day Racial Equity Habit Building Challenge: For 21 days, do one action daily to further your understanding of power, privilege, supremacy, oppression, and equity.
 This website includes suggestions for readings, podcasts, videos, observations, and ways to form and deepen community connections.

 Another list of resources to use for your 21-day challenge is the Episcopal Church Racial Justice Resources page.
 A curated collection of resources for engagement and learning on the themes of racial justice, healing and reconciliation.
 The list includes resources for working with young people.

 Track your progress:

-Get started on your own, or invite a few members of the congregation to study and discuss with you.
 If you make this commitment with us and miss a day or two, don’t worry; the goal is to build a regular habit of learning and listening.

 STEP 2: Join a Discussion Group

 Please join us for a monthly small discussion group on Zoom to continue learning and understanding.
 We are currently reading the book White Rage: The unspoken truth of our racial divide (Author: Carol Anderson).

 Mar 18, 2021 7:00 PM, Chapter 4

 Contact Nancy Matthews to RSVP or for meeting details.